 Welcome to session #6 of the Children’s Ministry Think Tank.
 This time I’ve asked our contributors to share their experience of teaching kids to pray.
 If you would like to participate, just read over the responses and leave your thoughts in the comment section.
+Don’t miss our evening prayers for children printable PDF.
 Here is the question:

 How Should We Teach Kids To Pray?